cgnorthcutt/cgnorthcutt.github.io/README.md

 My [research](research.md) will be added soon. -->

-## Bio in third person
+## Bio

 [Curtis Northcutt](curtisnorthcutt.com) is a fifth-year Ph.D.
 Candidate in Computer Science at MIT, an [NSF Fellow](https://www.fastlane.nsf.gov/grfp/AwardeeList.do?method=loadAwardeeList), and an [MITx Digital Learning Research Fellow](https://odl.mit.edu/about/our-team/curtis-northcutt) working under the supervision of [Isaac Chuang](http://web.mit.edu/physics/people/faculty/chuang_isaac.html).
 His work spans **robust algorithms for classification with mislabeled training data and noise estimation, noisy learning, weak supervision, semi-supervised learning, cheating detection, and online education**.
 Curtis has won numerous awards, including the [MIT Morris Joseph Levin Masters Thesis Award](https://www.eecs.mit.edu/news-events/announcements/eecs-celebrates-2015-2016-award-winners), an [NSF Graduate Research Fellowship](https://www.fastlane.nsf.gov/grfp/AwardeeList.do?method=loadAwardeeList), the [Barry M. Goldwater National Scholarship](http://act.org/goldwater/sch-2012.html), and the [Vanderbilt Founder’s Medal](http://news.vanderbilt.edu/2013/05/founders-medalists/) (Valedictorian).
 Curtis created and is responsible for the [cheating detection system](https://www.insidehighered.com/news/2015/08/26/harvard-mit-researchers-find-mooc-learners-using-multiple-accounts-cheat) used by MITx and HarvardX online course teams, particularly the MIT MicroMasters courses.
-At MIT, Curtis is a teaching assistant for 6.867, a (300+ students) graduate machine learning course.
-He is lucky to have had the opporunity to work or intern at Amazon Research, Facebook AI Research (FAIR), Microsoft Research (MSR) India, MIT Lincoln Laboratory, Microsoft, NASA, General Electric, and a National Science Foundation REU including collaborations with MIT, Harvard, Vanderbilt, Notre Dame, and the University of Kentucky.
+Curtis is a teaching assistant for 6.867, a (300+ students) graduate machine learning course at MIT.
+He is fortunate to have had the opportunities to work or intern at Amazon Research, Facebook AI Research (FAIR), Microsoft Research (MSR) India, MIT Lincoln Laboratory, Microsoft, NASA, General Electric, and a National Science Foundation REU including collaborations with MIT, Harvard, Vanderbilt, Notre Dame, and the University of Kentucky.

 ## The Gift of Education